materialvision/solar-AI-sharpen/README.md

 # CycleGAN and pix2pix in PyTorch

+This fork: Is made compatible with MacOS M1 Arm processors, make sure to install pytorch for M1.

 **New**:  Please check out [contrastive-unpaired-translation](https://github.com/taesungp/contrastive-unpaired-translation) (CUT), our new unpaired image-to-image translation model that enables fast and memory-efficient training.

 We provide PyTorch implementations for both unpaired and paired image-to-image translation.